rae-gh/rae/docs/maps/laplacian.md

 ![alt text](imgs/di-laplacian.png)

 And yet, can we dismiss it entirely?
-There are clear volumes of deeper density in specific locations around the atoms - is it the product of overlapping rings are real information?
+There are clear volumes of deeper density in specific locations around the atoms - is it the product of overlapping rings or real information?

 A challenge would be to remove the rings - what has held me back so far is the fear of adding layer upon layer of artifical interpretation and having no idea what is really left at the end.